People

 Research Topic:

-For my DPhil, I have received funding through a Clarendon Scholarship, the Corpus Christi–A. E. Haigh Scholarship, and the Royal Institute of Philosophy's Jacobsen Studentship.
-Previously, I completed an MSc Political Theory Research at Harris Manchester College, Oxford, with a thesis on the politics of mental health and generous funding from an Oxford–Trygfonden Scholarship.
-Before that, I studied International Relations and Linguistics at the University of Aberdeen and wrote an undergraduate thesis on state apologies for historical injustices.
+Before my current role, I studied for my DPhil here in Oxford funded by a Clarendon Scholarship, the Corpus Christi–A. E. Haigh Scholarship, and the Royal Institute of Philosophy's Jacobsen Studentship.
+Before that, I completed an MSc in Political Theory in Oxford, and an undergraduate degree in International Relations and Linguistics at the University of Aberdeen.

 Publications